Aetherinox/ntfy-toast/README.md

 <br />

-If you do not specify `-appID <your.app.id>`, then the NtfyToast will be used as the default.
+If you do not specify `-appID <your.app.id>`, then NtfyToast will be used as the default.

 <br />